fmidev/ml-oceanids/README-OCEANIDS.md

 We use the GNU parallel: Tange, O., 2018.
 GNU Parallel 2018.
 Available at: https://doi.org/10.5281/zenodo.1146014

 ## Downloading the predictors and predictand data
+For training the model you will need a table of the predictand and all predictors in the nearest four grid points around chosen location for the whole time period as input.
+We have several time series scripts in Python that use the request module to make http-requests to our SmartMet server (https://desm.harvesterseasons.com/grid-gui) Time Series API (https://github.com/fmidev/smartmet-plugin-timeseries).
+Use these scripts to get time series from ERA5 and ERA5D, and target parameter observations.
+To run the time series (ts) scripts, you will need to define `harbors_config.json` with name of location, corresponding latitude/longitude, and observation period start and end times.
+Output is a csv file for each parameter.
+Check the directory structures defined in the scripts.

+To download the predictand data, run the `ts-obs-oceanids.py`.
+The resulting time series are saved as a csv file.

+To download the ERA5 and ERA5D predictor data, run the `ts-era5-oceanids.py`.
+It fetches the static, 24h accumulated/max/min, and 00 and 12 UTC hourly time series data, saves them per predictor as csv files.

+To combine all predictor CSV files into a single training data input file, run the script `join-training-data.sh.`

+To get the ERA5/ERA5D derived or other additional predictors, run `.py`.

+`calc-clim-oceanids.py`

+To plot the location and four nearest grid points on map, run `.py`.

 ## Training the model